kado/blogify/README.md

 | blogger2 | Back4g00d | Writer |
 | klacatt | Back4g00d | Editor |

+## Unit Testing
+A unit testing project was added.
+Tests class were implemented just to test methods for BlogProvider Class in both BlogifyWebApp and BlogifyWebApi

 ## BlogifyWebApp

 Is a ASP.NET Core MVC 5 Web Application for handling Editor's operations.